 Communications on the move is a natural use case for future satellite-terrestrial systems.
-6G technologies will need to provide robust high-capacity connections to the airplanes, trains, cars, working machines, and maritime users across the globe.
-Satellites support operations by providing connections and enhancing situational awareness via remote sensing and navigation capabilities.
-Satellites can provide complementary redundant connection for railways, e.g., thinking about the future of GSM-Railway services.
+6G technologies will need to provide robust high-capacity connections to airplanes, trains, cars, working machines, and maritime users across the globe.
+Satellites support operations by providing connection and enhancing situational awareness via remote sensing and capabilities. navigation Satellites can provide complementary redundant connection in a sustainable way, without the need to build extensive terrestrial infrastructure.
 Latency is still seen as a challenge for remote-controlled and autonomous systems such as cars, but upcoming LEO solutions are expected to provide significant improvement for latency reduction.
+Broadcasting to a large number of receivers will be provided by satellite and terrestrial infrastructure in the future.
+The broadcasting capability of satellites will also be used in sending software updates to devices and moving platforms over a large area.